Glass Mason jars filled with chopped potatoes and carrots, prepared for water bath canning and arranged on a kitchen towel beside canning tools.

 Total Time 3 hours

-Course Emergency Food Supply, Pantry Staple, Side Dish Component, Soup/Stew Base
+Course: Emergency Food Supply, Pantry Staple, Side Dish Component, Soup/Stew Base

-Cuisine American, Homesteading, Prepper/Preservation
+Cuisine: American, Homesteading, Prepper/Preservation

 Ingredients